 Here’s a little graphic to help us visualize this concept:

 So what are some basic facts that we could derive from this?

-- If I want to increase my net worth, all I have to do is increase my assets and reduce my liabilities
+- If I want to increase my wealth, all I have to do is increase my assets and reduce my liabilities

-- If my income is greater than expenses, then I could use the surplus to:
+- If my income is greater than expenses, then I could use the extra to: